Chapter 1 Preparing Textual Data

 1.2.3 Extracting words

 The word function extracts specific words from a character vector of words.
+It takes a ‘start’ and ‘end’ argument, which determines the range of the words to be extracted.
 By default it returns the first word.
-If for example we wanted to extract the first 5 words of each speech by Woodrow Wilson we provide the end argument like this:
+If for example we wanted to extract the first 5 words of each speech like we could add another column to the table like this:

 sotu_whole %>%